brosenan/y0/doc/polyglot_loader.md

 Modules are represented as maps containing the all or part of the following
 keys:

-1. `:lang` (required), containing the language name, as a string.
+1. `:path` (required), containing the absolute path to the module file on disk.
-2. `:name` (required), containing the module name, as a string.
+2. `:lang`, containing the language name, as a string.
+Computed from the path by patter-matching against matchers of different languages.
-3. `:path`, containing the path to the module file on disk.
-Filled if already resolved.
-4. `:text`, containig the module's contents, as text.
+3. `:text`, containig the module's contents, as text.
 Filled after reading the file from disk.
-5. `:statements`, containing a sequence of parsed statements (parse-tree fragments).
+4. `:statements`, containing a sequence of parsed statements (parse-tree fragments).
-6. `:deps`, containing a collection of modules (with at least`:lang` and `:name`), representing the module's dependencies.
+5. `:deps`, containing a collection of modules (with at least`:lang` and `:name`), representing the module's dependencies.

 A language is also represented as a map, with the following keys, each